citp/privacy-policy-historical/c/ce/ceo/ceoexpress.com.md

 **Submission of Subpoenas**

-CEOExpress Company is located in Cambridge MA, and all civil subpoenas should be served at that location or mailed or faxed to:
+CEOExpress Company LLC is located in Cambridge MA, and all civil subpoenas should be served at that location or mailed or faxed to:

-CEOExpress Company
+CEOExpress Company LLC
 Attn: Client Services
-One Broadway, 14th Floor
+1 Broadway, 14th Floor
-Cambridge, MA 02110
+Cambridge, MA 02142
 Fax: 617-225-4440

 **Fees for Subpoena Compliance**

-CEOExpress Company will charge the person or entity submitting the civil subpoena for costs associated with subpoena compliance.
+CEOExpress Company LLC will charge the person or entity submitting the civil subpoena for costs associated with subpoena compliance.
 Payment must be made within thirty (30) days from the date of receipt of the CEOExpress invoice.
-Checks should be made out to CEOExpress Company
+Checks should be made out to CEOExpress Company LLC

-CEOExpress Company subpoena compliance costs are as follows:
+CEOExpress Company LLC subpoena compliance costs are as follows:

 Research - $75.00/hour
 Federal Express - Cost as Billed